 Infant Constipation Relief Tips

-Infant constipation is a very common problem and is frequently seen by both pediatricians and family doctors.
-Constipation is usually diagnosed when an infant or child has hard stools or has difficulty pooping.
-Infants are noted to strain excessively and have difficulty passing stools, even though their stools are of normal consistency.
-The difficulty in passing stools is thought to represent a delay in maturation of intestinal motility.
+Infant constipation is a very common problem and is frequently observed by both pediatricians and family doctors.
+Constipation is usually diagnosed when an infant or child has hard stools and/or has difficulty defecating.
+In many instances infants are noted to strain excessively and have difficulty passing stools, even though their stools may be of normal consistency.
+Difficulty in passing stools is thought to represent a delay in maturation of intestinal motility.

-Before we dive into our infant constipation relief tips, let's discuss symptoms and what constitutes a normal bowel movement frequency.
+Before we present our infant constipation relief tips, let's review infant constipation symptoms and what constitutes a normal bowel movement frequency.

 Symptoms of Constipation in Infants

 - Hard and/or dry stools that are difficult to pass, regardless of frequency

 - Grunting or visible discomfort when passing a bowel movement